2011 Chinese pro-democracy protests: 27 February

-After the police response to the protests on 20 February, the organizers urged the participants not to shout slogans any more, but simply to stroll silently at the respective protest sites.
+After the police responded to the protests on 20 February, the organizers urged the participants not to shout slogans anymore, but simply to stroll silently at the respective protest sites.
 The call to use "strolling" tactics for the 27 February gatherings was made on the Boxun.com website on 22 February.
 Prior to the planned 27 February gathering in front of a McDonald's restaurant in Beijing, authorities installed metal corrugated fencing outside the restaurant and outside the home of Nobel laureate and dissident Liu Xiaobo.
 Hundreds of uniformed and plainclothed security staff and volunteers wearing red armbands were pre-emptively stationed at Wangfujing.
 Their presence disrupted normal shopping and attracted onlookers.
 Police began to clear the rendezvous area half an hour after the designated assembly time.

 On 27 February, activists in 2 cities – Beijing and Shanghai – out of the 23 originally suggested responded.
-Seven people were reportedly arrested in Shanghai and police kept reporters, participants and strollers moving.
-Since the organisers proposed for protesters to just walk by silently to protest, it was impossible to tell who were protesting and who were just regular strollers on the streets.
+Seven people were reportedly arrested in Shanghai and police kept reporters, participants, and strollers moving.
+Since the organizers proposed for protesters to just walk by silently to protest, it was impossible to tell who was protesting and who was just regular strollers on the streets.
 The Wall Street Journal stated, "while several Chinese people were seen having altercations with the police, there were no signs of actual protests."